MediaBrain-SJTU/MedKLIP/README.md

 [**Arxiv Version**](https://arxiv.org/abs/2301.02228)

 ## Quick Start:
 Check checkpoints dir to download our pre-trained model.
+It can be used for all zero-shot && finetuning tasks

 * **Zero-Shot Classification:**